nasimmehrshid/APG_Lab/Exercise1.md

 At this step we need to create data pipelines to ingest data from WWI Sales database, these pipelines should keep a metadata to load at large scale.
   Data Source | User | Pass
   -------|-----|------
-  server rvdwwi.database.windows.net  |  admin_user | Hack12345!
+  sqlserver-dal-msft.database.windows.net  |  sqladminuser | P@ssw0rd!
 1. Navigate to Integrate blade, click on the plus and choose "Copy Data Tool".
 ![img02](https://user-images.githubusercontent.com/40135849/171682701-71ac460b-9f95-4f8d-a8b2-4f1b75e89c71.png)